psqgis/psqgis.github.io/_posts/2015-08-28-Meetup-Sept-8th.md

 __Update - Agenda:__

 * Clifford Snow will talk with us about using the Postgis database with QGIS.
-* Stu Smith will show an example of using the QGIS Time Manager to create trajectory animations, following the [work of Anita Graser] (http://anitagraser.com/2015/05/08/trajectory-animations-with-fadeout-effect/) (one of the more well-known QGIS experts).
-See her efforts at
+* Stu Smith will show an example of using the QGIS Time Manager to create trajectory animations, following the [work of Anita Graser](http://anitagraser.com/2015/05/08/trajectory-animations-with-fadeout-effect/) (one of the more well-known QGIS experts).
 * Stu has wanted to cover QGIS table joins, but he hasn't had time during our previous meetings.

 Hello All,